kiranraj98/digital-garden-kxran/content/Stronglifts.md

 **The Plan**
 I plan to run this program for as long as I see strength gains and my joint's are not negatively impacted.
-I might switch to the standard 5x5 program at some point.
-I will be logging my progress monthly right here under *Weightroom Logs* Along with this strength program, I'm also doing the *Limber 11* routine everyday to work on my lower body flexibility.
+I will be logging my progress monthly right here under *[Weightroom Logs]* Along with this strength program, I'm also doing the *[Limber 11]* routine everyday to work on my lower body flexibility.
-My Roadwork is tracked here  *Roadwork*
+My Roadwork is tracked here  *[Roadwork]*

 - Flexibility & Rehab